Greatest Soccer Movies Ever Made

 The Football Factory (2004)

 Not all soccer movies tell a story about what happens on the pitch.
-Some of the most popular movies prefer to depict the dark side of the game — the hooligans.

 Enter The Football Factory, a film with brilliant acting, superb script, great poignancy and a lot of witty jokes.
 Danny Dyer deserves a lot of praise for his stirring performance as Tommy Johnston.
 He portrayed a character that knows he’s on the path to destruction — he realizes that everything is going to hell but he goes along for the ride.

-The movie is a dystopian interpretation of the Chelsea football hooligan firm full of violence, including theft, casual racism, and cocaine abuse.
-Overall, it’s a realistic view of a scary world that truly shows hooligan culture.
+It’s a realistic view of a scary world that truly shows hooligan culture.
 We recommend the movie for everyone who wants to see the life of football thugs, and not just football fans.

 Mean Machine (2001)